brianssparetime/blog/README.md

 ## The Plan / TODO:
  - main interest static pages
- - [FEATURE] embed YT or other video content in post
  - [FIX] abstract post list into a vue component
    - use this on main page, all posts
    - consider adding filter / sort functionality there and using it with topic pages